phantomboy/phantomboy/README.md

 ## Profile :
 Solution Architect with a passion for cloud native financial services!

-🌱 I’m currently exploring greenfield cloud native bank!
+🌱 I’m currently mastering the art of delivering a cloud native bank!

 ## Certifications :
 - Microsoft Certified: Azure IoT Developer Specialty